 - receives a minimum amount of radiation, as most of the cell phone mast radiation is directed to the surrounding houses

-- limits the possibility to have a cell phone mast placed in a neighboring house, in which case he will more exposed to radiation and he will not be paid at all
+- limits the possibility to have a cell phone mast placed in a neighboring house, in which case he will be exposed to radiation and he will receive no payment in return.

 In our opinion, all of us who use the mobile phones are also responsible for cell phone mast emissions and not only the neighbor who managed to put the antenna on his roof.

-The mobile phone companies have no interest to maintain a cell phone mast in an area with no mobile phone users.
+The mobile phone companies have no interest in maintaining a cell phone mast in an area with no mobile phone users.

-The more we use our mobile phone to talk, send photos, download videos, surf the Internet, etc. the more we increase the radiation emitted by mobile phone base stations and the need to install more antennas is created.
+The more we use our mobile phone to talk, send photos, download videos, surf the Internet, etc. the more we increase the radiation emitted by mobile phone base stations and creating the need for more antennas.

-Even not turning our mobile phone off during the sleeping hours (when there is usually a landline somewhere near) contributes to maintain the high levels of antenna radiation even at night.
+Even refusing to turn off our mobile phones during the sleeping hours (when there is usually a landline somewhere near) contributes to maintaining the high levels of antenna radiation even at night.

-Cell phone masts are like garbage dumps: we all use them but nobody wants them next to him!
+Cell phone masts are like garbage dumps: we all use them but nobody wants to be next to them!

-It is true that the building under the cell phone mast does not receive radiation?
+Is it true that the building under the cell phone mast does not receive any radiation?

 Depending on the direction of the antennas the below floor might be significantly affected.

-In any case if there is mobile phone antenna on your building or on nearby ones we suggest you make a measurement of electromagnetic fields.
+In any case if there is a mobile phone antenna on your building or on nearby ones we suggest for you to make a measurement of the electromagnetic fields.

-How to measure the radiation I receive from the mobile phone masts in my neighborhood?
+How do I measure the radiation I receive from the mobile phone masts in my neighborhood?

 - Measuring the radiation will help you move the bed, the sofa or office desk away from elevated radiation points (wireless hotspots).

-- Simple solutions for protection from wireless radiation offer the modern electromagnetic shielding materials that reflect the wireless radiation > 99%.
+- A simple sollution for protecting yourself from wireless radiation are the modern electromagnetic shielding materials which reflect up to 99% of wireless radiation.

-- Since windows are the most vulnerable points of radiation penetration, usually the largest decrease in radiation from mobile phone towers can be achieved by placing reflective window films or curtain in windows, especially those facing the antennas.
+- Since windows are the most vulnerable points for radiation penetration, you can drastically decrease radiation from mobile phone towers by placing reflective window films or curtains in windows, especially those facing the antennas.

-- More practical solution, at least for the sleeping area are the shielded bed canopies which shield radiation coming from most directions, ensuring minimal disturbance of your sleep by current and future wireless radiation sources.
+- Another practical solution for your sleeping area are the shielded bed canopies which shield you from radiation coming from most directions while also ensuring minimal disturbance of your sleep by current and wireless radiation sources.